|

 he is on watch; will he pierce his nose with snares?”
 (Job 40:24).

-(Job 41:1), which closely matches the plesiosaur, an aquatic, seagoing reptile of great
+(Job 41:1-34), which closely matches some kind of plesiosaur or other aquatic, seagoing reptile of great

 mass and strength, but of limited mobility on land.
 That this is not an alligator (as often